A note on the constants in inverse trace inequalities for polynomials orthogonal to lower-order subspaces: Inverse inequality on a 2D triangle

 where $\Theta$ is the vector of coefficients $\xi_{(i,j)}$ with $i+j \in [n+1,p]$, and $L$ is the associated face mass matrix with entries

 where $\delta_{ik}$ follows from the $L^2$-orthogonality of the Legendre polynomials $P_i^{(0,0)}(\x)$.

-The matrix $L$ is block-diagonal with blocks indexed by $i = 0,\dots,p$.
-To compute the spectral radius of $L$, we can consider each block separately.
-For the $i$-th block, $j$ ranges from $n+1-i$ to $p-i$, and each block is a rank-one matrix $Z^{(i)}$:
+The matrix $L$ is block diagonal, with blocks indexed by $i=0,\ldots,p$.
+Hence, its spectral radius can be determined by analyzing each block separately.
+For the $i$-th block, $j$ ranges from $\max\{0,n+1-i\}$ to $p-i$, each block is a rank-one matrix of the form:

-The spectral radius $\rho(L)$ of $L$ equals to the maximum of the eigenvalues across all blocks.
-For any fixed $i$, we have $n+1-i \le j \le p-i$, so the eigenvalue of the $i$-th block $Z^{(i)}$ is
+The spectral radius $\rho(L)$ of $L$ equals the maximum of the eigenvalues across all blocks.
+For $0\le i\le n+1$, the eigenvalue of the $i$-th block $Z^{(i)}$ is

-which is independent of $i$.
-Consequently, the spectral radius $\rho(L)$ equals to $\lambda^{(i)}$, since every block has the same eigenvalue.
-Thus,